grantwill74/notes-on-algorithm-design/slides/module_1_1/module_1_1.md

 Quizzes and exams will be pen and paper, but open book and notes.

-You can bring any code-of-conduct-conforming written, drawn, or printed material to exams.
+You can bring any code-of-conduct-conforming written, drawn, or printed material.

 No electronic devices will be permitted.
 Phones must be off.